ppy/osu-wiki/news/2022-12-04-beatmap-spotlights-season-8-winter-2023-precision.md

 - [goreshit - o'er the flood (Jinjin) \[\[7K\] jinjin's extra\]](https://osu.ppy.sh/beatmapsets/454793#mania/975161), suggested by [MadBricktree](https://osu.ppy.sh/users/4790958)
 - [paraoka - L9 (Jesuren) \[4K Daydream\]](https://osu.ppy.sh/beatmapsets/1565681#mania/3197091), suggested by [Hydria](https://osu.ppy.sh/users/808176)

-*osu!mania playlists will include 7 beatmaps instead of 9 this season.
+*osu!mania playlists will include 7 beatmaps instead of 9 this season.*

 Playlist B and C will be available on the [Beatmap Spotlights article](/wiki/Beatmap_Spotlights/Seasons/2022_Winter) as we open the playlist lobbies, so stay tuned!

-## The Future
+## The future

 The new Beatmap Spotlights is still a project in its early development stage and depends a lot on community feedback and engagement to improve.
 Many things can (and will) change for future seasons, and it all depends on *your* feedback!

 What do you want for the next season?
 What needs to be fixed?
 What are your opinions on the current system?
-You can voice out all your opinions in the [osu! community Discord](https://discord.gg/0Vxo9AsejDkGlk3H) (#beatmap-spotlights) and we will keep note of every suggestion, so please let us know how you feel about things.
+You can voice out all your opinions in the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) (`#beatmap-spotlights` channel) and we will keep note of every suggestion, so please let us know how you feel about things.

 We do hope you enjoyed the Summer Season 2022 Spotlights, and, of course, we do hope that you'll enjoy the Winter Season even more!